harukat/pg_pageinspect_plus/README.md

 # pg_pageinspect_plus

-A PostgreSQL Extension which helps page inspection with contrib/pageinspect.
+This is a PostgreSQL Extension which helps page inspection with contrib/pageinspect.
+It works in PostgreSQL 10 to 16 version.

 ## Usage example